 Nanaimo is a central transportation and distribution hub for Vancouver Island.
-Home to an excellent deep-sea port, this ocean-side city receives 4.6 million tons (2019) of cargo through its port facilities and deep-sea terminal at Duke Point each year.
-Air Canada offers direct flights to Vancouver,

-Calgary and Toronto from the Nanaimo Airport, an all-weather facility.
+Home to an excellent deep-sea port, this ocean-side city received 3.4 million tons of cargo through its port facilities and deep-sea terminal at Duke Point in 2020.
+Direct flights to Vancouver, Calgary, Edmonton and Toronto are available from the Nanaimo Airport, an all-weather facility.
 Seaplanes and Helijet link downtown Nanaimo to downtown Vancouver in 20 minutes.
 BC Ferries provides vehicle and passenger service between Nanaimo and Vancouver as well as Richmond from two terminals located in Nanaimo.